-The Central Coast has 16 coastal beaches and an ocean pool complex at The Entrance.
+The Central Coast has 16 patrolled coastal beaches and two ocean pool complexes at The Entrance and Pearl Beach.
 To increase patron safety, lifeguards and volunteers patrol the beaches during the warmer months.

 Beach safety lifeguard services